flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 # Shells and the Environment

 Shells provide mechanisms for users to modify the environment.
 For `bash` this mechanism is identical to managing normal variables.
-Environment variables are distinguished by being marked for "export".
+Environment variables are simply variables that are marked for "export".
 And once marked for export, a variable will remain in the environment, associated with the last value assigned to it.
 Some examples (note: `env` is used here to display the environment, but it can do more):